thenocturnaldevgypsy/thenocturnaldevgypsy/README.md

 _P.S.
 I was also an Ex-Academic Head of School of Computer Studies & Ex-College Professor, but at the moment I took some career break on that, might explore again in the future when I get older lol._

+I'm currently using GitHub for the following purposes:
+- Private repositories of my freelance work and projects when I apply for work
+- To share the codes that I've been using during my academe days, in which I call `DuskGrimoires'
+- To share the personal projects that I usually kept myself busy and making sure that my skillset are still up to date, in which I call `GypsyShard'

 ### Programming, Web Design and Development, IDEs, Databases and Environment
 <p>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/java/java-original.svg" alt="java" width="20" height="20" />